 Security controls are safeguards or countermeasures to avoid, detect, counteract, or minimize security risks.
-Every control put in place can be quantified in the level of risk it decreases, and the amount of "friction," or inconvenience experienced by users when the encounter the control.
-With the insistence that the actual Social Security card be provided to conduct transactions, this control created a great deal of friction while lowering the risk of identity theft only slightly.
-This requirement would have been more effective years ago, before the widespread use of high quality color printers.
+Every control put in place can be quantified in the level of risk it decreases and the amount of "friction," or inconvenience experienced by users when they encounter the control.
+With the insistence that the actual Social Security card is provided to conduct transactions, this control created a great deal of friction while lowering the risk of identity theft only slightly.
+This requirement would have been more effective years ago, before the widespread use of high-quality color printers.

 Security controls could fall into one of the following categories: